 What was/were your role(s) at Tactive?

 I was hired to run the Promotional Product department.
 As time went on, I learned a lot about graphic design and printing and ended up serving primarily in a sales and account management position for most of my 7 years there.
 I was also the unofficial social director and party planner.
 And did a lot of the marketing.
-And sometimes I assembled packages or handled shipping or stuffed envelopes.
+And sometimes I assembled packages or handled shipping or stuffing envelopes.
 It was a smaller company when I first started, and we had to wear a lot of hats!

 What are you doing now?